The Ark Immigration Clinic at CBST

 Current volunteers can find clinic resources and links here.

-We are thrilled to celebrate our 27 asylum grantees!
+We are thrilled to celebrate our 31 asylum grantees as of August 2023!

 Adriana, our 17th immigrant friend to win her asylum case, shared this beautiful message with her volunteer team, Helen Feuer, Lizzie Reis, Patrick Johnson, and Cally Guasti.
 We share it here with her permission: